acemielektron/fddEMU/README.md

 * L: Load selected file
 * E: Eject selected disk / Cancel loading file

-To use any of the functions first a drive must be selected through "S" key then serial terminal will report "Sel drive: A" or if drive B is selected "Sel drive: B".<br>
+To use any of the functions a drive must first be selected through "S" key then serial terminal will report "Sel drive: A" or if drive B is selected "Sel drive: B".<br>
-After a drive is selected:
+After a drive is selected:<br>
 "S" key selects the next drive or if last drive in the list is selected deselects drive<br>
 "N" key selects next file in root directory.
 If the last file in the root directory is selected this file is reselected.<br>
 "P" key selects the previous file in the root directory listing.
 If the first file is selected, this file is reselected.<br>
-"L" key loads selected image file to selected drive.<br>
+"L" key loads the selected image file to the selected drive.<br>
 "E" key ejects image file loaded to selected drive.
-If pressed during file selection, cancels file section.<br>
+If pressed during file selection, cancels file selection.<br>

 <br><br>